-- A settlement risk limit, based on the calculation of credit exposure (risk position) applied to each and every client that has executed an intermediation contract with the Entity.
-The definition of the credit exposure limit is based on the internal rating assigned to the counterparty. - A credit risk limit, in addition to the previous one, whose purpose is to control the maximum allowed overdraft in a cash account.
-This limit applies to all clients with a cash account with the Bank and has effective procedures as defined by Allfunds Bank's Department of Operations.
+Allfunds Bank only works with regulated financial institutional clients.
+Final approval requires that the client goes through a multistep approval process where the client is assigned a credit risk limit.
+The purpose of this limit is to set the maximum allowed overdraft in a cash account.
+This limit applies to all clients with a client's cash accounts with the bank and has effective procedures as defined by Allfunds Bank's Department of Operations.
 For clients settling transactions through "omnibus" accounts the maximum overdraft limit is zero.
 The overdraft procedures to be applied are analogous to those applied to cash accounts.

-The Entity can't accept as customers those without an acceptable rating, within a scale from Tier 1 (best) to Tier 4 (worst).
+The entity can not accept as customers those without an acceptable rating, within a scale from Tier 1 (best) to Tier 4 (worst).

-4.3 STRUCTURE AND ORGANIZATION OF THE CREDIT RISK
+4.3 STRUCTURE AND ORGANIZATION OF CREDIT RISK

-The credit risk management function will be managed within the Entity by the Risk Management department.

-The main mission of the Risk Management department is to control, monitor and manage the risks arising from the business activity of the Entity.
+The credit risk management function is managed by the Risk Management department whose main mission is to control, monitor and manage the risks arising from the business activity of the entity.